 The scene was set for the 1974 World Soccer Cup with the draw for preliminary line-ups held Saturday night (January 5) in frankfurt, West Germany.

-The scene was set for the 1974 World Soccer Cup with the draw for preliminary line-ups held Saturday night (January 5) in frankfurt, West Germany.
+Background: The scene was set for the 1974 World Soccer Cup with the draw for preliminary line-ups held Saturday night (January 5) in frankfurt, West Germany.
 An estimated eight hundred million people in WP countries watched on television as an eleven year old choirboy made the draws.

 Sixteen teams, including three newcomers, will participate in the competition to be held in West Germany starting June 13, 1974.
 The three teams playing in the World Cup final for the first time are Zaire, Haiti, expect to reach the finals.